vforvarun/AWS-SA-PRO-PREP/Chapter 3 - Security.md

       - What: IAM role that Service Catalog assumes when an end user launches the product
       - Why: Without a lunch constraint, the end-user must have all permissions needed within their own IAM credentials.
     - Type: Notification constraint
-      - What: Specifies the SNS topic to receive notifcations about Stack Events
+      - What: Specifies the SNS topic to receive notifications about Stack Events
       - Why: Can get notification when products are launched or have problems
     - Template constraints
       - What: When one or more rules that narrow allowable values an end-user can select